Agile and Project Management

 Combines development life cycles (DLC): predictive, iterative, Agile and/or incremental, to achieve certain goals.

 Are you interested in learning more about Agile or Project Management?
-Acuity Institute is offering three new courses!
+Check out these project management courses.

 Agile Project Management Certification (APMC™)